IntegralProgrammer/Social-SDN/README.md

 ## Dependencies

-Install the following Python packages
+Install the following Python packages:

 - PyNaCl
 - Scapy3k
 - u-msgpack-python

+For using the graphical user interface (GUI), install the following Python packages:

+- easygui
+- pyperclip

 Install the *SocatAdapter3* Python module